shaun-harvey/five-a-side.github.io/README.md

 ## Game Overview

-In five-a-side, you'll be challenged to identify Premier League players across three different rounds.
+In five-a-side, you'll need to identify Premier League players across three different rounds.
 You start by choosing five letters (your team) that will help reveal matching letters in player names.
 As in real football, you'll need to use your resources wisely to maximize your score.

 ## Game Setup